UWASL/Draconis/README.md

 # Draconis

 This repository contains both the P4 code for Draconis as well as the supporting DPDK code.
-The P4 code provided uses a FCFS scheduling policy.
+The P4 code provided supports the FCFS scheduling policy.

 Please cite our paper from EuroSys 2024 if you're using the code from this repository: